 NAR continues to monitor closely and has worked with FinCEN to develop an educational publication informing real estate agents and brokers of their responsibilities under current law.
 To date, educational items have included a fact sheet, suggested voluntary guidelines, and a FinCEN/NAR podcast.
 The Association of Real Estate Licensing Law Officials (ARELLO) has published the NAR Fact Sheet, which is now being distributed by many state real estate offices.

 Increasingly, Congress and the Administration are focusing on the lack of collection of beneficial ownership information that has allowed anonymous shell companies to fund corrupt domestic and foreign interests, such as laundering money through real estate purchases.
 To address this issue, legislation has been introduced that would require disclosure of the beneficial owners of a corporation or LLC upon creation to prohibit a shell company from masking the actual ownership interests.
-There are several bipartisan legislative measures in the House and the Senate that would require beneficial ownership information to be reported to law enforcement agencies, and imposing no requirements on real estate professionals.
-The information would not be publicly available and would be collected by the individual state (S. 1454) or the state could elect to have the Federal Government collect (H.R.
+There are several bipartisan legislative measures in the House and the Senate that would require beneficial ownership information to be reported to law enforcement agencies - the information would not be publicly available - and would impose no requirements on real estate professionals.
+For example, the information may be collected by the individual state (S. 1454) or the state could elect to have the Federal Government collect (H.R.
 3089; S. 1717).

 Business Issues Policy Committee